Fredericton Transit

 Contact Us

-For concerns, compliments or further questions, please feel free to contact Fredericton transit by email or call 506-460-2020.
-You can also reach us on the Fredericton Transit Facebook page.
+For concerns, compliments, or further questions, please contact Fredericton Transit by email or call 506-460-2020.
+You can also reach us on the Fredericton Transit Facebook page or Instagram page.